 On Day 2, you might see some fermentation activity in your culture.
 If there’s activity, it will likely be minimal, and it might die off in a few days.
 This is totally normal, so don't worry.

-Discard half of your culture (do not use this discard, throw it away), then add water and flour, and stir until homogeneous.
-Cover and let it rest for another 24 hours in a warm spot.
+Only stir, discard and feed if you see signs of activity.
+If there's activity, stir, then discard half of your culture (do not use this discard, throw it away).
+Add water and flour, and stir until homogeneous.
+Cover and let it rest for another 24 hours at room temperature.

 My culture had no visible activity on day 2.
 It smelled like wet all-purpose flour and had a small amount of liquid on top.
-That's also normal, and indicates that the culture is hungry.
+I stirred but did not discard.

 Remember: every starter is different.
 Don’t give up if your starter doesn’t look like the one in the photos.

 This activity will die out in a couple of days as your starter stablishes.
 This is not a sign that your starter is dead.
-If you're worried about it, or don't know if something is wrong, go check my sourdough starter FAQ.
+If you're worried about it, or don't know if something is wrong, go check my sourdough starter guide to know if your starter has gone bad.

 My starter had small bubbles on day 3.
 It smelled sweet with just a hint of vinegar.

-If your starter is in a warm environment and fed properly, you might see some sign of activity by Day 4.
+If your starter is fed properly, you should see some sign of activity by Day 4.
 Look for bubbles on top and on the sides.
 Your starter may have risen and fallen, indicated by streaks on the sides of your jar.

 Don’t give up if there’s no sign of activity: try placing your starter in a warmer environment.
-Make sure to feed it twice a day, stirring well after each feed.
+Make sure to discard and feed it once a day, stirring well after each feed.
+Stirring is important and it can help to speed up the starter’s development.

 My starter was more liquid than on day 3.
-There were lots of bubbles at the top, and it had a strong alcohol smell (it was underfed as I forgot to feed it in the morning).
+There were lots of bubbles at the top, and it had a strong alcohol smell.

-It also had hooch, which is a sign that it needs food.
-If you forget to feed your starter, don't worry — it's okay!
-I only fed mine once on Day 4 and it was fine.
+If you forget to feed your starter one day, don't worry — it's okay as long as it doesn't show any sign of bad bacteria or mold.
 Just try not to skip feeding for more than one day at the beginning, as this can weaken your starter and allow harmful bacteria to grow.

 Do you see pink streaks or any sign of mold in your starter?
 Throw it away and start again: you won't get a good starter when there's mold, fungus or bad bacteria present.